georchestra/georchestra/datafeeder/README.md

 mvn spring-boot:run -Dspring-boot.run.profiles=georchestra,it
 ```
 or create an equivalent run configuration in your IDE with `org.georchestra.datafeeder.app.DataFeederApplication` as the application's main class.

+Then `datafeeder` should start and run at `http://localhost:8080/datafeeder/`

 ## Manual testing